springload/frontend-starter-kit/silverstripe/README.md

 ### Using SVG's in your project

+SVG's are added through javascript and webpack will create a file in `public/dist/sprite.svg`, this file now needs to be copied into your `templates/Includes` folder (with the name `Svg.ss`) to be able to `include` the file in your `Page.ss`.
+For this you need to run a `yarn build` everytime you make a change to your svg files.

-SVG's are added through javascript and webpack will create a file in `app/templates/Includes/InlineSvgs.ss` this file is then included in your `Page.ss` if you get an error when visiting the site for the first time make sure the `InlineSvgs.ss` is being built and added to the correct place.
+**Note:** If you get a template error when visiting the site for the first time make sure the `Svg.ss` is being built and added to the correct place.

 **That's it.
 You're done!**